minhtuan29/english-vocabulary/README.md

 # Instruct use
 - step 1: create a file .txt in your computer, includes your vocabularies or sentences to practice as form below
 ![1](https://user-images.githubusercontent.com/86332370/146686650-0a4cad7b-eab2-43a7-b141-a7dc922276b9.PNG)
-- step 2: choose "nạp file từ vựng" and load the file
+- step 2: click on "nạp file từ vựng" and load the file
 ![3232323](https://user-images.githubusercontent.com/86332370/146686530-d77f5808-d9c2-488e-9e71-c24f6e9347f0.PNG)
 - step 3: do practice
 # License